Placenta Abruptio - Topic Overview

 How is it treated?

-The kind of treatment you will
+The kind of treatment you need will depend on:

 - How severe the abruption is.

-it is affecting your baby.
+- How it is affecting your baby.

 - How close your due date is.

-means that you will likely have to stay in the hospital so that the baby's
+If you have moderate to severe placenta abruptio, you will probably have to stay in the hospital so your baby's health can be watched closely.